Is LDL Cholesterol Genetic?Explore LDL Cholesterol and what your DNA can tell you

 The body needs cholesterol to build cells, make hormones, and carry out other tasks.
 But if there’s too much LDL cholesterol in the blood, it can build up on the walls of blood vessels.
 This can make it harder for the blood to flow to the heart, brain, and other parts of the body.
 For this reason, LDL cholesterol is sometimes called “bad” cholesterol.

-How can high LDL cholesterol impact your health?
+How LDL cholesterol can impact your health

 High LDL cholesterol can increase the risk for heart disease, stroke, and peripheral artery disease (narrowing of blood vessels outside the heart).
 People with high LDL cholesterol may not have any symptoms initially, which is why regular cholesterol screenings are important.